-Pursuant to art.
-148, para.
-2-bis of the TUF, the shareholders' meeting appointed Pellegrino Libroia, the Auditor taken from the minority list, as Chairman of the Board of Statutory Auditors.
+Pursuant to article 148, paragraph 2-bis of the TUF, the shareholders' meeting appointed Pellegrino Libroia, the Auditor taken from the minority list, as Chairman of the Board of Statutory Auditors.

 The list of candidates elected is the same as the list of auditors appended in Table 2, since no changes have occurred since the appointment.